ruuda/picard-plugins/plugins/search_engine_lookup/docs/README.md

 This plugin adds a right click option on a cluster, providing the ability to lookup the cluster using a search engine in a browser window.
 When you right-click on a cluster, the option is found under the "plugins" section of the context list.

+## Settings

+A settings screen is available in Picard's options settings, under the Plugins section.
+This allows the user to select their preferred search engine provider.